Goxai/6-month-data-science-journey/projects/student-performance-mini-project/student-performance-mini-project/README.md

 - **Bob** had the lowest score
 - Most students scored between 85 and 95

+## Conclusion

+This project helped me practice fundamental Python concepts such as:
+- Lists and dictionaries
+- Loops and conditional statements
+- Basic data analysis
+- Data visualization with Matplotlib

+It represents my progress in learning Python for data science and will be expanded with more advanced analysis in the future.

 ## Files
 - `student_performance.ipynb` — the main notebook